-Note: The speakers keep their relative time delay settings which the TGIII calculates from the Speaker Position Menu settings.
+Note: The speakers keep their relative time delay settings which the TGIV calculates from the Speaker Position Menu settings.
 The video delay is just added on top.
-Leave the video delay at zero if you do not have an external video processor.
+Leave the video delay at zero if you have no external video processor.